tech-cow/blockmaster/README.md

 To recap: In Bitcoin, the Proof of Work algorithm is called *Hashcash*.
 And it’s not too different from our basic example above.
 It’s the algorithm that miners race to solve in order to create a new block.
 In general, the difficulty is determined by the number of characters searched for in a string.
 The miners are then rewarded for their solution by receiving a coin—in a transaction.

-The network is able to **easily** verify their solution, but the process of reverse engineer takes up a lot of computational power.
+The network is able to **easily** verify their solution, but the process of reverse engineering takes up a lot of computational power.

 Below is a basic implementation of POW: